 Spider Web Phonemic Awareness Activity

-This activity children will practice segmenting or separating the phonemes (sounds) they hear in a word.
+In this activity children will practice segmenting or separating the phonemes (sounds) they hear in a word.
 This is all done orally with no visual representation of the letters.
-If you use letters then the activity turns into a phonics activity which is ok, but we are working on developing phonemic awareness skills here!
+If you use letters then the activity turns into a phonics activity which is fine and is super beneficial.

 Preparing the Activity